 Second, Britta shared WordPress as a resource, which has been a great resource as she learns the ins and outs of website design.

 "WordPress has been a wonderful platform to build the site on and learn from.
-They offer support staff, and I often find myself chatting with them live through their chatbox, asking many questions, and getting advice on how to add in things to the site."
+They offer support staff, and I often find myself chatting with them live through their chatbox, asking many questions, and getting advice on how to add things to the site."

 Britta also noted that Linkedin has been a valuable resource as well.